zulip/zulip/docs/writing-views.md

 request to control the behavior of the view.
 In any well-engineered view, you need to write code to parse and validate that the arguments exist and have the correct form.
-For many applications, this leads to one of serveral bad outcomes:
+For many applications, this leads to one of several bad outcomes:

 * The code isn't written, so arguments aren't validated, leading to bugs and confusing error messages for users of the API.